InconsolableCellist/StayPutVR/README.md

   - ⚠️ **Warning zone**: You're straying too far--watch out!
   - ❌ **Non-Compliance zone**: Now you've done it.
   - 🛑 **Disable zone**: Safety threshold for tracking errors or if you wish to stop consenting--auto unlocks and stops any output!
-- 📡 Integration with VRChat, PiShock, and Twitch
+- 📡 Integration with VRChat, PiShock, and Twitch (experimental)
 - 🔊 Audio cues for warnings and boundary violations
 - ⏱️ Configurable timers for automatic unlocking
 - 💬 Twitch chat bot with real-time command processing